Psaki Dumps Reporter's Garbage Question Into Trash Where It Belongs

-Category: World Politics Hits: 3Listen, I don't mind being on the Jen Psaki beat, not one bit.
+Category: World Politics Hits: 5Listen, I don't mind being on the Jen Psaki beat, not one bit.
 Please don't get me wrong.
 I do, however, mind having a press incapable of focusing on information that truly matters when they question the White House press secretary.
 Today's moron-du-jour is CBS' Ed O'Keefe, pretending that finding out exactly how many times per week President Biden and former President Obama interact is information our citizens need to have.
 O'Keefe used his precious time to ask, "You said they were in touch fairly regularly.
 Can you more clearly define 'fairly regularly?'"
 Psaki said, "No, that would be violating their friendship.
 The privacy of their friendship, I should say."
 Undeterred, our intrepid reporter, pressed on, "Is he fairly regularly in touch with any other former president?"
 Allow me, at this point to say, "Oh, for f*ck's sake."
 Psaki, though, said, "I would say he is the president he is most...former president he is most frequently in touch with."
 O'Keefe, probing mind that he is, continued, "Are we talking two times a week?"
 At this point, laughter ensued all around him.
 Emboldened, he escalated his pressure on Psaki, clearly confident in his ability to make her sweat and break down to give him this critical information that would absolutely change the course of the lives of so many Americans: "Two times a month?"

 Read more https://crooksandliars.com/2021/04/psaki-ed-okeefe